hadley/adv-r/Functional-programming.md

 }

 square <- power(2)
-square(2) # -> [1] 4
+square(2)
-square(4) # -> [1] 16
+square(4)

 cube <- power(3)
-cube(2) # -> [1] 8
+cube(2)
-cube(4) # -> [1] 64
+cube(4)
 ```

-In R, almost every function in R is a closure, because all functions remember the environment in which they are created, typically either the global environment, if it's a function that you've written, or a package environment, if it's a function that someone else has written.
+In R, almost every function is a closure, because all functions remember the environment in which they are created, typically either the global environment, if it's a function that you've written, or a package environment, if it's a function that someone else has written.
 The only exception are primitive functions, which call directly in to C.

 When you print a closure, you don't see anything terribly useful: